radu-matei/radu-matei.github.io/content/blog/aspnet-core-configuration-greeting.md

 > For some examples of using Linq with lambdas [check this article from Code Magazine](http://www.codemag.com/article/1001051).

-We also search for the default message in our JSON so that if the path does not exist in the file, we have a standard respone.
+We also search for the default message in our JSON so that if the path does not exist in the file, we have a standard response.

 ```
             var defaultMessage = Configuration.AsEnumerable()